succinctlabs/sp1-contract-call/book/docs/execution-model.md

 ## Prefetch

-The EVM state capture system is built around the [`EvmSketch`](pathname:///api/sp1_cc_host_executor/struct.EvmSketch.html) struct, which prefetches and organizes all data required to execute Ethereum smart contract calls and and retrieve events logs in the zkVM.
+The EVM state capture system is built around the [`EvmSketch`] struct, which prefetches and organizes all data required to execute Ethereum smart contract calls and and retrieve events logs in the zkVM.
 The sketch acts as a bridge between the host environment (which has access to Ethereum RPC endpoints) and the client environment (which executes in the isolated zkVM).

 :::tip

-The `EvmSketch` struct can be configured with `EvmSketchBuilder`.
+The [`EvmSketch`] struct can be configured with [`EvmSketchBuilder`].
 You can have a look at `EvmSketch::Builder()`.

 :::

-One an `EvmSketch` is instanciated, the following methods can be called:
+Once an [`EvmSketch`] is instanciated, the following methods can be called:

 * The `call()` method executes smart contract functions and records all accessed accounts and storage slots.
 * The `create()` method handles contract deployment transactions, tracking the bytecode and initialization parameters required for deterministic contract creation in the zkVM.